laktek/Stack-on-Go/README.md

   questions, err := session.AllQuestions(params)
 ```

-If you prefer, you can directly pass a `map[string]string` literal as parameters:
+If you prefer, you can pass your parameters directly in a `map[string]string` literal:

 ```go
   questions, err := session.AllQuestions(map[string]string{"filter": "total", "tagged": "go;ruby;java"})
 ```

-Most methods returns a `struct` containing a collection of items and meta information (more details in StackExchange docs).
-You can traverse through the results to create the output:
+Most methods returns a `struct` containing a collection of items and meta information (more details available in [StackExchange docs](https://api.stackexchange.com/docs/wrapper) ).
+You can traverse through the results to create an output:

 ```go
   for _, question := range questions.Items {